Two-particle cumulant distribution: a simulation study of higher moments: RESULTS AND DISCUSSIONS

 \subsection{Average value vs Distribution}

 The two-particle cumulant ($c_2$) fluctuates for every event in Angantyr calculations.
-So, in this section, we will treat $c_2$ as a distribution rather than an event-averaged value.
-Ideally, the elliptic flow distribution should be a Gaussian \cite{Bhalerao:2018anl} with some deviations as suggested by CMS \cite{CMS:2017glf,Yan:2014nsa}.
-These deviations can be instrumental in identifying "true" hydrodynamic flow.
+So, in this section, we will treat $c_2$ as an event-by-event distribution rather than an event-averaged value.
+The true flow has a linear response to the initial spatial eccentricity.
+The event-by-event eccentricity distribution takes a Gaussian shape \cite{Voloshin:2007pc}.
+Ideally, the elliptic flow distribution should be a Gaussian \cite{Bhalerao:2018anl} with some deviations \cite{Yan:2014nsa}.
+The distribution of the average of random samples should be a Gaussian \cite{ref1}.
+However, in the presence of non-flow correlations, events with higher $c_2$ are more likely, and the distribution develops a highly skewed tail.
+The low-multiplicity events are more likely to be affected, since a few jet correlations or decays can alter the overall $c_2$ of the event.
+These deviations can be instrumental in identifying ``true" hydrodynamic flow.
 The hydrodynamic flow and "non-flow" should show different trends in event-by-event fluctuations.
-We will use the skewness and kurtosis of the two-particle cumulant distribution to quantify its deviation from a Gaussian.

-In Fig. 6, we have shown the $\sqrt{c_2}$ of charged hadrons in d-Au collisions at 200 GeV.
-The "true" elliptic flow distribution in Pb-Pb collisions from CMS is shown for reference.
-The elliptic flow ($v_2$) distribution is consistent with the Gaussian, while the $\sqrt{c_2}$ distribution deviates from it greatly.
-These deviations are often overlooked while using event-averaged values of the respective observables.
-The standard approach to studying these distributions is the use of Skewness and kurtosis.
+The higher moments are a useful tool for studying event-by-event distributions.
+An effective method for examining event-by-event distributions is to use the higher moments.
+The $n^{th}$ moment of a distribution of $x$ is defined as,\\

+Where $\mu$ is the mean of the distribution.
+The cumulants of the distribution are defined as follows,\\

+The cumulants of the $c_2$ distribution in d-Au collisions as a function of $|\eta| $ window can be found in Fig.~5.
+The $2^{nd} $ cumulant (variance) decrease with $|\eta|$ and the higher cumulants like $C_3$ and $C_4$ increase with $|\eta|$.
+The standardized cumulants, like skewness and kurtosis, are dimensionless and scale-invariant, and provide a clear description of the shape of the distribution.
 Skewness refers to the skewed deviation of a distribution from a Gaussian distribution on either side of the mean.
-The kurtosis, on the other hand, suggests the "peakedness" or the "tailedness" of a distribution.
-We will use the standard moment-methodology definition of skewness and kurtosis while referring to these quantities.
-Alternative definitions of these quantities using multi-particle cumulants are available in the literature, but we will continue with the standard definition as we are exclusively focusing on two-particle cumulants.
+The kurtosis, on the other hand, suggests the ``peakedness" or the ``tailedness" of a distribution.
+The skewness and kurtosis are defined as follows,\\